Matthew Perry

 Matthew Perry in the movie 'Fools Rush In'

-Despite his condition, Perry continued to work hard.
+Despite his struggles, Perry kept working.
 In 2000, he starred in the comedy "The Whole Nine Yards".
 His co-star was Bruce Willis.
 Two years later, Perry appeared in the film "Serving Sara" with Elizabeth Hurley.

 Matthew Perry in the movie 'Serving Sara'